saurabh0542/whatsthat/README.md

 - I am looking for folks to contribute to this project 🙂

 ## Disclaimer
-I am not not responsible for ruined friendships, exposed cliques, or awkward brunches.
+I am not responsible for ruined friendships, exposed cliques, or awkward brunches.
 Use responsibly.
 Or don’t - honestly, we’re all curious who the group’s real favorite is.
 But seriously...This is a mirror, not a gavel.
 Use insights to improve conversations - not weaponize them 😘

 ## License